DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - In the LLM CLI chat box, run `/mcp` and verify if the `mdo_agent_deck` is `connected` or `running`.
 If yes, the agent is ready to run.

 - You can ask something like: `Generate a CFD mesh for the NACA2412 airfoil with 20K cells with yPlus 5`.
 The agent will parse your prompt into solver input arguments and run predefined commands to generate the mesh, then return clickable paths to the mesh figures along with a summary of the mesh.
-You can hold the Command key (MacOS) or Control key (Windows and Linux) and click these paths to view the figures directly in VS Code (see the Fig. in Option B above).
+You can hold the Command key (MacOS) or Control key (Windows) and click these paths to view the figures directly in VS Code (see the Fig. in Option B above).
 The agent will also return a clickable link for a Trame server to view the mesh interactively.
 You can open this server from your default browser by clicking the link.

 **NOTE**: For the best visual experience, we recommend using the "Light Modern" color theme in VS Code.
 To change the theme, open the Command Palette in VS Code, search for "Preferences: Color Theme", and select "Light Modern".